jara001/f1tenth-rules/rules.md

 2. Touching the opponent is not penalized unless one of the cars significantly diverges from its expected trajectory.

 3. Upon crashing the border of the track, the team has to fix the track and place the car on the side of the track at the place where the car first crashed the border.
 Then, the car can continue the race.
-During all of this, the opponent’s car must not be restricted by the team’s actions.
+During all of this, the opponent’s car must not be restricted by the team’s actions and the opponent is allowed to further race without stopping its car.
 The penalty is the time spent on fixing the track and placing the car.

 4. Upon crashing the opponent, these steps are applied:

     1. Referees judge which car is at fault.
-    2. Upon the first crash of the faulty car and when both cars can continue the race, a penalty of two laps is applied to the faulty car.
-Otherwise, the faulty car is disqualified, and the opponent wins by default.
-    3. Both cars are placed next to each other at the place decided by the referees, and teams have two minutes to re-configure their algorithms.
-After that time, the race is resumed by the referees.
+    2. Both cars are placed next to each other at the place decided by the referees
+    3. The referees restart the race.

 ### 2.5.4 Evaluation

 1. The first car that completes 10 laps wins.
-There will be two referees, one for each car.
+2. There will be two referees, one for each car.
+3. Each referee counts the lap for one car and is responsible for identifying the crashes.

 # 3. Virtual (simulation) competition